jmgerac/EM-Caddie/README.md

 - Tell you what to do next

 That's it!
 The installation takes a few minutes, so take a little break!
+On the first run, a popup will prompt you to sign in to a [Redivis](https://redivis.com/) account, in order to access some of our models.

 ### Alternative: Manual Installation